Understanding Facility Accreditation

 After you have checked the credentials of a plastic surgeon, you should make an appointment for an initial consultation.
 This enables you to see the facility and personally meet the surgeon and staff members.
 How you feel about a doctor and his office is an important part of your surgical experience.

 During this consultation, the surgeon will examine you, explain the operation, and give you information describing pre-operative considerations and post-operative care.
 You should feel comfortable discussing your expectations and questioning the surgeon on any aspect of the surgery.
-A qualified and reputable plastic surgeon—like one of our Real Plastic Surgeons®—will be happy to answer your questions and inform you of the possible risks and side effects associated with the surgery.
+A qualified and reputable plastic surgeon—like one of our board-certified plastic surgeons—will be happy to answer your questions and inform you of the possible risks and side effects associated with the surgery.

-Call us at (858) 452-1981 or (858) 452-1981 to ask for a complimentary worksheet that can help you compare the qualifications of the surgeons and facilities you are considering!
+Call or text us at (858) 452-1981 to ask for a complimentary worksheet that can help you compare the qualifications of the surgeons and facilities you are considering!
 You can also call us to set up a free consultation appointment with one of our board certified plastic surgeons.

 Note: This article reflects our opinions and beliefs about the topics covered herein.